 The frescoes of the palace of monaco

-The Palace of Monaco opens its doors to the public from April 2nd.
+The Palace of Monaco will reopen its doors to the public from 26 March 2024.
 Enter the Prince’s Palace and visit the sumptuous State Apartments.
 Discover over 600m2 of unique frescoes that date back to the Italian Renaissance.

 Hidden from view, for nearly five centuries in some cases, the Palace of Monaco frescoes have been brought to light by a series of events that owed much to chance.
 Starting in 2015 with major discoveries and astonishing twists, evolving on a daily basis.
 The restauration’s outcome goes well beyond anything imaginable!

 Placed under the auspices of HSH Prince Albert II, the fresco conservation and restoration projects have strengthened the Palace of Monaco’s place in the history of global art.
 Not only is this due to the scale of the discoveries, but also the innovative and sustainable approach to their restoration.

 Beyond the revelation of these exceptional frescoes dating back to the Italian Renaissance, this discovery resonates with the very history of the Principality and its secular connections to the Mediterranean world as well as the great myths that shaped its culture, and, more generally, its influence in the western world.

 Today, two heroes and a heroine of Antiquity, Hercules, Odysseus and Europa, have been brought back to life through the Palace frescoes.

 PRINCE'S PALACE OF MONACO - Adventure through the frescoes

 Tours of the State Apartments are currently closed.

 March 26 to June 30: 10am – 5pm.
 The Palace closes at 6pm.

 July 1 to August 31: 10am – 6pm.
 The Palace closes at 7pm.